Framer Speed Optimization: The Ultimate Guide (2026)

 This ensures that animations enhance the experience without sacrificing speed.

-7.3 Neglecting Mobile Optimisation
+7.3 Neglecting Mobile Optimization

 Fix: